folio-org/docs/content/en/docs/Acquisitions/Orders/_index.md

 *   **Assigned to.**  The user assigned to this order, if applicable.
 *   **Bill to.** The billing address selected for the order.
 *   **Ship to.** The ship to address selected for the order.
 *   **Manual.** If the Manual checkbox is selected, it excludes the order from automated processing.
 For example, this may be selected if you have EDI set up, but you submitted the order on the vendor’s site and do not want to resend it to them.
-Note that EDI functionality is still under development.
 *   **Re-encumber.**  See [Creating a purchase order](#purchase-order) for a full description of this field.
 *   **Created by.**  Name of the user that created the purchase order.
 *   **Created on.**  The date and time at which the purchase order was created.